-One morning at breakfast to take an example,
+One morning at breakfast, by way of example,

 His mother had asked him to try a small sample

-He said with a broadside, a full on tirade:
+He gave her a broadside, a full on tirade:

-“This fruit is from Spain!” as he looked with a squint,
+“This fruit is from Spain!” barked the boy with a squint,

 He never held back from his blunt observations,